iOS 14: What’s new for enterprise IT?

 Better setup

-Better control of the setup process during device activation.
+Apple is allowing better control of the setup process during device activation.
 One of the key steps here is that admins can accelerate the process by skipping unnecessary steps.
-For example, if your employees don’t use an Apple Watch there is no need to work through or cancel the setup steps for the device.
+For example, if your employees don’t use an Apple Watch, there is no need to work through or cancel the setup steps for the device.

 Shared iPads